-For near-degenerate TVSAR models we suggest an alternative updating step for $\v\theta_{0:T}$ based on an approximate sampling step that replaces the Kalman filter in the FFBS sampler with the extended Kalman filter (EKF), see \citet{thrun2002probabilistic} for an introduction to the EKF.
+For near-degenerate TVSAR models we suggest an alternative updating step for $\v\theta_{0:T}$ based on an approximate sampling step that replaces the Kalman filter in the FFBS sampler with the extended Kalman filter (EKF).
+The EKF linearizes the nonlinear observation and/or state equations via first-order Taylor expansions around the prior propagated state at each time step; see \citet{thrun2002probabilistic} for an introduction to the EKF.
+The derivatives needed in the EKF are computed by automatic differentiation \citep{baydin2018automatic}, making it possible to write fast and general code for TVSAR with any number of seasonal periods.
 The algorithm uses the same backward simulation recursions as in the FFBS algorithm; we call this algorithm FFBSx, where x is a mnemonic for extended.
 The extended Kalman filter needs a Gaussian prior for the initial state.
-We therefore approximate the prior in Lemma \ref{lem:uniform_t} when using FFBSx by the closest normal distribution with respect to the Hellinger metric, see Section \ref{normal_approx_uniform} for details.
+We therefore approximate the prior in Lemma~\ref{lem:uniform_t} when using FFBSx by the closest normal distribution with respect to the Hellinger metric; see Section \ref{normal_approx_uniform} for details.

-The EKF linearizes the nonlinear observation and/or state equations via first-order Taylor expansions around the propagated state at each time step.
-The algorithm has been successfully applied to many nonlinear filtering problems \citep{cappe2007overview}, but its accuracy depends on the degree of nonlinearity and how much the state and measurement noise deviate from Gaussian distributions.
-We show that it is very accurate for the TVSAR model, since the state transition remains linear and Gaussian and the non-linearity is only present in the observation equation, which still has additive Gaussian errors.
-Sections \ref{sec:simulations} and \ref{sec:applications} show that the algorithm is fast, robust and accurate.
-The derivatives needed in the EKF are computed by automatic differentiation \citep{baydin2018automatic}, making it possible to write fast and general code for TVSAR with any number of seasonal periods.
+The accuracy of the EKF algorithm depends on the degree of nonlinearity in the measurement and transition equations, and how much the state and measurement noise deviate from Gaussian distributions.
+The TVSAR is well suited for the EKF since the state transition remains linear and Gaussian and the non-linearity is only present in the observation equation, which still has additive Gaussian errors.
+Our empirical results in Sections \ref{sec:simulations} and \ref{sec:applications} show that the algorithm is fast, robust and accurate for the TVSAR.